-We expect to incur additional costs related to the Dissolution, such as legal and advisory fees and expenses and other related charges.
+We expect to incur additional costs related to the pursuit of any available strategic alternatives, such as legal and advisory fees and expenses and other related charges.

 Interest Income

 Interest income consists of amounts earned on our cash and cash equivalents held with large institutional banks, U.S. Treasury obligations and a money market mutual fund invested in U.S. Treasury obligations, and our short-term investments in U.S. Treasury and government agency obligations.